 What you need to know to participate in this online program

-This program is for people with practical teaching experience who are looking to deepen their understanding of mathematics to better support their students, whether licensed or not.
-Some of the coursework includes projects that require the use of a classroom.
-Students who are on a leave from teaching must foster a relationship with a local school (grades K-12) and make arrangements to be a guest in a classroom from time to time.
-Students without teaching experience can contact the Graduate Admissions Office for information on appropriate programs for people who want to become teacers.
+This program is for people with practical teaching experience looking to deepen their understanding of mathematics to better support their students.
+Because some of the coursework includes projects that require the use of a classroom, students who are on leave from teaching must foster a relationship with a local school (grades K-12) and make arrangements to be an occasional classroom guest.
+Students without teaching experience should contact the Graduate Admissions Office for information on appropriate programs for people who want to become teachers.

 The program consists of 11 courses.
-Most students take one course per term and finish in about two years, though students may discuss taking more courses with a program advisor.
-Students can take up to seven years to complete the degree.
+Most students take one course per term and finish in about two years, though a student can take up to seven years to complete the degree.
 It is advised that students who are actively teaching not take more than two courses a term.
+Talk with a program advisor if you are considering taking more.
 One course translates to roughly 7 hours of work each week, depending on projects and assignments.
-Most students log in every other day to check on assignments, etc. At times, students will need to set aside up to 90-minute blocks of time to be online.

-In Massachusetts: If you hold an Initial License in Elementary Education (1-6), the program can lead to Professional Licensure.
-If you hold an Initial License in Middle School Mathematics (5-8), the program can lead to Professional Licensure.
+In Massachusetts: If you hold an Initial License in Elementary Education (1-6) or an Initial License in Middle School Mathematics (5-8), the program can lead to the corresponding Professional License.
 Outside of Massachusetts: As our program can satisfy requirements in some states, we encourage you to approach your local Department of Education or licensing and certification organization to ask if our program will help to advance your existing license or certification.
 (We suggest obtaining their approval in writing.)

-You will need to sign a non-licensure agreement, which is your acknowledgement that you fully understand the Master’s program they are about to enter will not allow Lesley University to endorse for licensure.
+You will need to sign a non-licensure agreement, which is your acknowledgement that you fully understand the Master’s program you are about to enter will not allow Lesley University to endorse for licensure.

 The most important technical requirements for online coursework are access to a high-speed internet connection and an email address you can check daily.
-Students can work either with a PC or a Macintosh with some form of antivirus software loaded on their computers.
+Students can work either with a PC or a Macintosh with some form of antivirus software.
 Some content-specific software will be required throughout the program; students will be given information on how to purchase it prior to the start of each course.
 Students must also have access to a scanner.
 It is essential that all students download Firefox as their browser, which can be downloaded for free.